ozfortress/ozfortress_docs/docs/rules/global.md

 **Teams must nominate two or three captains** and, if a captain is unavailable or departs a roster, the team is expected to nominate another captain. **All** team captains are required to join the [Team Captain Discord](/rules/global/#72-team-captain-discord).

 #### 4.2.2.
 Captaincy Bans
-Captains who fail to fulfil their required responsibilities, particularly when it impacts other teams within their division, will receive a captaincy ban.
-The duration of the captaincy ban is determined by ozfortress administrators based on the specific context of the situation.
+Captains who fail to fulfil their required responsibilities, particularly when it impacts other teams within their division, will receive a Captaincy Ban.
+The duration of the Captaincy Ban is determined by ozfortress administrators based on the situation.

 #### 4.2.3.
 Mutiny Rule
 At any point of the season, a two-thirds majority of players on an Active Roster may elect to nominate a new captain or remove a captain entirely.
 To initiate this process, a team member should contact a League Administrator.
 If necessary, emergency transfers may be granted as outlined in [5.4.
 Emergency Transfers](/rules/global/#54-emergency-transfers).